abenhamadou/3DTeethSeg22_challenge/README.md

 | OS       |    |      0.7845      |     0.9693       |        0.8940     | 0.8826     |             |
 | Chompers |    |        0.6242     |         0.8886    |   0.8795         | 0.7974     |             |

+## License
+The rest of this repository is under the [MIT License](https://choosealicense.com/licenses/mit/).

 ## Contact
 For queries and issues not fit for a github issue, please email [Achraf Ben Hamadou](mailto:achraf.benhamadou@crns.rnrt.tn) .